rofrol/closeyoureyesnow/README.md

 I try to eat big breakfast and do not eat after 20:00.

-## When I need shot nap during day
+## When I need short nap during day

 I try to sleep in my chair so the nap is uncomfortable and I do not sleep to much.
 5-10 minutes is ok to revitalize.
 Similar technique: